 [Regulation 5 amended in Gazette 31 Mar 2005 p.
 1047 and 1053.]

-6. Audits and performance reviews to be independent
+6. Audits and performance review of accounting staff etc., who may conduct

 A local government is to ensure that an employee to whom is delegated responsibility for the day to day accounting or financial management operations of a local government is not also delegated the responsibility for —